godefv/math/README.md

 * [Requirements](#requirements)

 # What is it ?
-This is a C++ math library, with a focus on geometry.
+This is a C++20 math library, with a focus on geometry.
 It provides :

 * **abstract mathematical objects**